-The health and welfare of all students is a priority: all staff acknowledge that within a hierarchy of personal needs, wellbeing and social and emotional health contribute to success in studies as significantly as hard work.
-Whilst all staff have an interest in the wellbeing of students, where there are high-end needs, specialist advice and support is available from the Student Services Team and referrals to outside agencies can be made.
+All staff acknowledge that, within a hierarchy of personal needs, the health and welfare of all students is a priority.
+Student wellbeing and social and emotional health contribute to success in studies as much as hard work.
+Whilst all staff have an interest in the wellbeing of students, where there are greater needs, specialist advice and support is available from the Student Services Team and referrals to outside agencies can be made.

 Cyril Jackson SC aims to make a difference for its students.
 On leaving the school they will be able to reflect on their learning journey with pride and agree that attending CJ changed their life.
-This plan charts that journey.
+This plan supports that journey.

-Strategic Drivers of the Business Plan
+The Strategic Drivers of the Business Plan

 In December 2019, Australia's education ministers agreed on a new national declaration on education goals for all Australians.
-Known as the Alice Springs (Mparntwe) Education Declaration (the Declaration), it sets out the national vision for education and the commitment of Australian Governments to improving educational outcomes.
-(Mparntwe pronounced M-ban tua, is the Arrernte name for Alice Springs.)
+This is the Alice Springs (Mparntwe) Education Declaration.
+Mparntwe, pronounced M-ban tua, is the Arrernte name for Alice Springs.
 The Arrernte people are the traditional custodians of Alice Springs and the surrounding region.